caleron/awaker/Set up raspberry.md

  * check if connected with `iwconfig` (ESSID should be there)
  * get the ip with `ifconfig` (second line "inet addr") and memorize it

+#### Accessing remote
+* shutdown raspberry, remove keyboard, monitor and place it where you want
+* let it boot again with only the power supply attached
+* start [Putty](http://www.putty.org/) on your PC
+* connect to the memorized ip and login

 #### Updating everything
 * `sudo apt-get update`
 * `sudo apt-get dist-upgrade`
 * `sudo apt-get upgrade`